Deafness in Poland: Higher education

-DHH students must take an admission and proficiency test to go to a university.
-The educational laws governing DHH students were not accepted at the university level in 2001, which made it difficult for DHH students to gain a higher education.
+DHH students must take an admission and proficiency test to attend university.
+The educational laws governing DHH students were not accepted at the university level until 2001, which made it difficult for DHH students to gain a higher education.

-Deaf Learning- PAD (Łódź Division)
+Deaf Learning Project

-Not all students are accepted to a university, so there is a program called the Deaf Learning Project, in partnership with The Polish Association of the Deaf (Łódź Division).
-As a whole they prepare national language programs for teaching deaf adults.
-The literacy rates in deaf adults in Poland are low in reading and writing.
-People who graduate a secondary education have the ability to learn Polish though a 400-hour course.
+Not all Deaf students are accepted to a university, so there is a program called the Deaf Learning Project, in partnership with The Polish Association of the Deaf.
+As a whole, they prepare national language programs for teaching Deaf adults.
+The literacy rates in Deaf adults in Poland are low in reading and writing.
+People who graduate from a secondary education can learn Polish though a 400-hour course.

 Employment

-Deaf and hard-of-hearing people in Poland struggle to find employment.
-IFHOHYP did an international survey, not specific to Poland, on employment and when having a bigger job than working at a store people find it harder to communicate in meetings, boss impatient with accommodations.
-Throughout Poland and the rest of Europe, disabled workers face exploitation, discrimination, and mobbing.
-According to the international survey done by IFHOHYP, the disabled are able to work for minimum wage because just having a job is a great happiness for them.
-The employment rate for disabled people in Poland is low (as of 2010) and continues to decrease overtime.
-In Europe (including Poland) and internationally the disabled community has less access to job, tend to get turned away from jobs.
+Deaf and hard-of-hearing people in Poland struggle to find employment, as a whole the disabled community in Poland has a 38% unemployment rate.
+The employment rate for disabled people in Poland is low (as of 2010) and continues to decrease over time.
+This is a lower rate than the average population but it is higher than disabled communities in the UK and Switzerland.

+The International Federation of Hard of Hearing Young People (IFHOHYP) conducted a small international survey, not specific to Poland, on Deaf employment.
+The survey found that a lack of access to hearing technology was a major barrier to employment for DHH people.
+IFHOHYP recommended that employers and coworkers of DHH people should make more accommodations for DHH as needed.
+For DHH workers, they recommended educating themselves on their labor and disability rights.

 4 Step Program

-The 4 Step Program is a program that helps support deaf people on the labor market.
-This project was started when the UCN of Rights of persons with disabilities was approved in 2006.
-This program helps increase knowledge and the labor market for people with disabilities, including DHH.
-In Poland the 4 Step Program specifically helps deaf people on the labor market II, they help people prepare to look for jobs.
-When a person with disabilities is turned away from higher education, the 4 Step program takes their spot.
-They help education people with basic skills and communication.
-They also help them prepare a resume to find jobs, as well as help them find and enroll in a job.
-Certain activities that they do improve professional skills, gaining experience on the labor.
-The project activities include workshops, individual action plans, rehabilitation internships, legal and psychological support, training, and other activities, all of which contribute to accomplishing these goals.
+The 4 Step Program is a program that helps support Deaf people in the labor market.
+This project was started when the UN CRPD was approved in 2006.
+This program helps increase knowledge of the labor market for people with disabilities, including DHH people.
+In Poland, the 4 Step Program specifically helps Deaf people on the labor market, they help people prepare to look for jobs.
+When a person with disabilities is turned away from higher education, the 4 Step program steps in.
+They help educate people in basic skills and communication.
+They also help them prepare a resume to find jobs, as well as help them find and apply for a job.
+Certain activities that they do improve professional skills, gaining work experience.
+The project activities include workshops, individual action plans, rehabilitation internships, legal and psychological support, training, and other activities that contribute to accomplishing these goals.